-Each January, the University of Iowa School of Art and Art History seeks applications from emerging to mid-career artists in painting/drawing for the Grant Wood Fellowship Program for the following academic year.
+The University of Iowa School of Art and Art History seeks applications from emerging to mid-career artists in painting/drawing for the Grant Wood Fellowship Program for the 2023-24 academic year.

 Fellowship Recipient Responsibilities

 - Teach one class per semester in the University of Iowa School of Art & Art History, Painting & Drawing Area.
-The candidate will teach an introductory course in the Fall semester and an advanced course depending on their strengths and the needs of the program.
+The candidate may teach either an introductory course or an advanced course depending on their strengths and the needs of the program.

 - Present a public lecture about their work

-- Participate in limited public outreach activities (e.g.: workshops, discussion of your work with a local arts organizations)
+- Participate in limited public outreach activities (e.g.: workshops, discussion of your work with a local arts organization)

 - Shared exhibition at end of year with the Grant Wood Fellow in Printmaking.